 Historically the Victoria has been a dominant force in the Australian rowing landscape, with sustained success in national and international competition and a large representation on the national team at benchmark events.

-Victorian Institute of Sport rowers have brought home a gold and bronze medal at the World Rowing Cup II in Linz, Austria.
+Victorian Institute of Sport rowers performed well in the World Rowing Cup event in Poland over the weekend.